sourcegraph/about/blogposts/strange-loop-2019-enhancing-angklung-music-rehearsals-with-modern-tech.md

 ---

 Trapsilo comes from Bandung, Indonesia.
-The 3rd largest city in Indonesia.
+Bandung is the 3rd largest city in Indonesia.

 ![Map of Indonesia](/blog/strange-loop-2019/angklung/Indonesia_map.png)